Traits of a successful business owner

-Starting, running and growing a small business takes confidence.
-There won’t be a day that goes by where you’ll need to make decisions for the benefit of your business.
-The pace of a small business with customers coming on board means these calls often must be made under pressure.
+Starting, running, and growing a small business takes confidence.
+There won’t be a day that goes by when you won't need to make decisions for the benefit of your business.
+The pace of a small business with customers coming on board means these calls are often made under pressure.

 Confidence doesn’t necessarily mean you’re an extrovert, brash, or haven’t considered the decision carefully.
 The confident small business owner is purely comfortable in themselves that they have a clear understanding of what’s good for the business and their customers.

 Sometimes a hard decision needs to be made, such as ceasing business with a supplier or saying no to prospective work due to a lack of resources to do a good job.
 These hard decisions are what grow us into savvy, wise business people.

 Confidence in decision making also includes a comfort level that the outcome may not be as intended or detrimental, but will provide a learning opportunity.
 There is not a business owner out there who has made the right call 100% of the time.
 Most of the best business owners we know have become so good through the mistakes they’ve made.
 But they’ve all had the confidence to get back on the horse and keep at it.